archdaily/archdaily.github.io/_posts/2014-02-19-the-deployment-ecosystem.markdown

 Now jenkins gets the API call to make a new **build**, but with a parameter: **HOSTNAME**.
 It's time to hack jenkins a little bit, last step!

 In the *myproject* configuration wizard, check the "This build is parameterized" option and then add a new *text parameter*, called *HOSTNAME* and with a default value *all*.

+Next, in the "Build Triggers" section, check the "Trigger builds remotely" option and add a "authentication token" (the same you used in the JSON template: *alittletoken*).

 Finaly, in the build step (when you should have something like ```cap production deploy```), type something like this:

 ```
 #!/bin/bash